Discover our Keynote Speakers

 “Composite Intrinsic Capacity”

-Philipe de Souto Barreto, MD, IHU HealthAge, Toulouse (France)
+Philipe de Souto Barreto, PhD, IHU HealthAge, Toulouse (France)

 Philipe de Souto Barreto is Professor at Université Paul Sabatier Toulouse 3, Director of the Institute on Aging at the Gerontopole of the Toulouse University Hospital (WHO Collaborating Center on Frailty, Clinical & Geroscience Research & Geriatric Training), and member of the Management Board of the IHU HealthAge (an Institute dedicated to Geroscience and Healthy Longevity).
 PhD in Bio-cultural Anthropology, Professor Barreto’s main field of expertise is on physical activity and exercise during aging, having participated in the elaboration of international guidelines, task forces and consensus papers on this topic.
 He has leaded and participated in international taskforces on topics related to frailty, intrinsic capacity and Geroscience.
 Philipe contributed to several national and international research projects as PI, local PI, and co-investigator (including the INSPIRE platform on Geroscience and the Institute IHU HealthAge).
 Dr Barreto has been invited speaker at national and international congresses and has published more than 250 peer-reviewed papers in prestigious Journals, including JAMA Int Med, BMJ, Nat Aging, Lancet Healthy Longev.
 He currently serves as co-Editor-in-Chief of the Journal of Nutrition, Health & Aging (Q1 in both Geriatrics & Nutrition).